SCHValaris/ADA_Homeworks/Project/README.md

 # Who did what ?
-- Nelson Antunes :
+- Nelson Antunes : Processed the dataset by creating functions to parse it.
+Coded the functions to compute the new ratings.
-- Clément Lefebvre : Analysis of the large parts of the dataset using Spark (e.g ratings per category, number of reviews per category ...).
+- Clément Lefebvre : Analysis of the large parts of the dataset using Spark.
 Construction and maintenance of the website.
-Plotting of the interactive graph using Bokeh to put on the website.
+Plotting of the interactive graph.
-- Vincent Pollet :
+- Vincent Pollet : Derived the sentiment analysis.
+Developed the idea and algorithm to compute the new ratings.
+Wrote the analysis part of the data story.

 # Citations :